kubernetes-sigs/krew/site/content/docs/user-guide/using-custom-indexes.md

     {{<prompt>}}kubectl krew search
     ```

-- To remove a plugin, you don't need to specify its index
+- To remove a plugin, you don't need to specify its index:

     ```sh
     {{<prompt>}}kubectl krew uninstall PLUGIN_NAME
     ```

-- To get information about a plugin from a custom index
+- To get information about a plugin from a custom index:

     ```sh
     {{<prompt>}}kubectl krew info INDEX_NAME/PLUGIN_NAME